a Latin phrase that is the defence where the defendant claims he has not committed a wrong

 Archive | N RSS feed for this section

-the term used to the transmission of a notice that is reasonable under the circumstances.
+the term given to the implied notice that is subject to contradiction.

-the term that is given to a will that does not need the executor to post a bond.
+the term given to a divorce that does not need to find out if any misconduct has occurred.

 Enter your email address to stay current on legal news and receive special offers